SekavArielight/SekavArielight/README.md

 I’m a software developer with a strong passion for writing clean, scalable code and solving real-world problems through technology.
 I’ve built and deployed production-level websites, collaborated in remote teams, and mentored over 25 aspiring developers in modern web development.

-Currently, I work as a Lead Developer at Spark Innovation Hub, while deepening my expertise in backend technologies as I grow into a full stack developer.
+Currently, I work as a Senior Coding Mentor Learn2Earn NG [https://learn2earn.ng/] at Lead Developer at Spark Innovation Hub.

 ---